Hilb3r7/hilb3r7.github.io/_writeups/htb/boxes/blunder.md

 ---
 layout: writeup
+show-avatar: false
+redirect_from: /walkthroughs/blunder.html
 title: Blunder
-description: "HTB Walkthrough"
-logo: /assets/img/writeups/blunder_logo.png
+logo: /assets/img/writeups/htb/boxes/blunder/blunder_logo.png
-show-avatar: false
-permalink: /writeups/blunder.html
+platform: HTB
+category: Boxes
+difficulty: Easy
 OS: Linux
-difficulty: Easy
 release: 30 May 2020
 creator: <a href="https://www.hackthebox.eu/home/users/profile/94858">egotisticalSW</a>
-cleared: 20 Jun 2020
 published: 2020 06 20
-redirect_from: /walkthroughs/blunder.html
 ---

 **Cliffs:** website is running Bludit CMS vulnerable to authenticated RCE and a brute force mitigation bypass.
 Use CEWL to generate password list and a discovered .txt file for username and then brute force the creds.
 Exploit RCE for reverse shell.
 View a bludit database php file for creds to escalate to user.
 Exploit sudo vulnerability for root access.